 Already subscribed to Inside Value?
 Log in at the top of this page.

 This article was first published June 16, 2008.
 It has been updated.

 Fool contributor Richard Gibbons should not be used as a dessert topping.
-He owns shares of Google.
+He owns shares of Quest Diagnostics.
 The Motley Fool owns shares of Berkshire Hathaway.
 Berkshire is a Motley Fool Inside Value and Stock Advisor recommendation.
-Apple is also a Stock Advisor selection.
-Google is a Rule Breakers recommendation.
-The Fool's disclosure policy bears an eerie resemblance to Charlie Munger.
+Quest Diagnostics is an Inside Value selection.
+PepsiCo is an Income Investor pick.
+The Fool's disclosure policy bears an eerie resemblance to Charlie Munger